Frequently Asked Questions

 This new legislation pertains to products that are "primarily designed for children 12 and under" such as toys, cribs, strollers, etc. to protect them from unsafe levels of lead and phthalates.
 We do not sell any plastic products that are primarily designed for children, so this new legislation does not apply to any of our products.
 Although this legislation does not apply to our class of products, we can assure you that none of our products contain lead.
 In addition, phthalates are only found in PVC plastics.
 None of our laminating pouch or roll products are made from PVC plastic and therefore do not contain any phthalates.

-What is the recommended run temperature for the thermal laminating pouches?
+What temperature should I use for laminating pouches?

 This information is supplied as a general guideline.
 Quite often, the laminating temperature will vary depending upon the type of material you are laminating, the accuracy of your machine's thermostat, and many other factors.